paghdv/TrafficSignClassifier/readme.md

 * The shape of a traffic sign image is 32x32
 * The number of unique classes/labels in the data set is 42

-####2.
+====2.
 The training data was augmented and balanced

 I decided to augment data by rotating it from -20 to +20 degrees in 5 degrees intervals.
 After the data was augmented I balanced the training set and kept 278392 images equality distributed for all classes.

-###Design and Test a Model Architecture
+===Design and Test a Model Architecture

-####1.
+====1.
 Data pre-processing

 After the training data was augmented and balanced I proceeded to normalize the images by substracting them 128 and dividing them by 128 in order to keep their intensity values between [-0.5,+0.5]
 Data normalization equalizes the impact of the intensities of the images during training.
 The data was then shuffled in order to avoid skewing the learning towards a certain class right from the begining.
 ![Example of augmented data][image1]

-####3.
+====3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 The code for my final model is located in the 13th cell of the ipython notebook.
 It is based on LeNet model with a few modifications:
 1. Changed the input size to acept rgb images